-The Board of Directors unanimously recommends that EY be appointed as auditors of Enerflex, at a remuneration to be fixed by the Board, to hold office until the close of the next annual meeting of Shareholders.
+The Board of Directors unanimously recommends that Ernst & Young LLP ("EY") be appointed as auditors of Enerflex, at a remuneration to be fixed by the Board, to hold office until the close of the next annual meeting of Shareholders.
 EY has served as the Company's auditors since June 1, 2011.
 Should EY for any reason be unwilling or unable to accept reappointment, the Board will exercise their discretion to appoint an alternate auditor.
-At the 2020 annual meeting of Shareholders the resolution to appoint EY as auditors of Enerflex was approved with 99.69% of Shares voted in favour.
+At the 2021 annual meeting of Shareholders the resolution to appoint EY as auditors of Enerflex was approved with 98.55% of Shares voted in favour.
+For details concerning the fees paid to EY, see "Audit Committee - Remuneration of Auditors" in the AIF.